georgik/esp32-rust-lilygo-t5-epaper/docs/README.md

 ## Hello example

-Simpler example which just draws to the displau
+Simpler example which just draws to the display

 ```
 cargo run --release --example hello